yibn2008/npm-ensure/README.md

 }
 ```

-### Notice
+### Tips

-1. `deps.checkDirs`, specifies which directories need to be checked for dependencies
+- `deps.checkDirs`, specifies which dirs/files need to be checked for dependencies
+- `deps.ignoreDirs`, specifies which dirs/files do NOT check
-2. `deps.ignores`, ignore these modules when check dependencies (support glob match syntax)
+- `deps.ignores`, ignore these modules when check dependencies (support glob match syntax)
-3. `changelog.file`, specifies which file is CHANGELOG file
+- `changelog.file`, specifies which file is CHANGELOG file

 ## License